Is Cardano Worth Investing?

-Although Digital Coin Price is equally bullish about the future of ADA, it doesn’t think the coin will reach $2 by the end of 2021.
-This is close to what Long Forecast and Wallet Investor predict, so, generally, we will be seeing a hopefully rally to above $2 by the end of the year.
+Digital Coin Price is equally bullish about the future of ADA, expecting the coin to rally to above $3 by the end of the year.

 While most of these price forecasts might be wrong about the numbers, the trajectory is correct, judging by Cardano’s recent growth.
 So, if you were unsure whether ADA would make a good investment this year, these predictions should change your mind.